Expanded Retail Discount

 - Travel agents

-− Ticket offices for example, for theatre
+- Ticket offices e.g. for theatre (where separately rated)

 - Dry cleaners